Ben Pinkelman

-Ben Pinkelman (born June 13, 1994) is an American rugby union former player and current coach.
-As a player, he represented the United States in rugby sevens and the traditional fifteens version of the game.
-By the age of 25 Pinkelman competed in the highest profile tournaments in rugby sevens and rugby fifteens — the 2016 Olympics in Rio and the 2019 Rugby World Cup in Japan.
-He debuted for the United States sevens team at the 2016 Wellington 7's.
-He last played in 2021, and retired due to back injury.

-Rugby career

-Youth rugby
+Benjamin Joseph Pinkelman (born June 13, 1994) is an American professional rugby union player who plays as a forward for the United States national sevens team.

+Early life

 Pinkelman began playing rugby while he attended Cherry Creek High School in Denver, Colorado.
 Pinkelman was named Youth Rugby Player of the Year by USA Rugby in 2014.
 He represented the United States at the 2014 IRB Junior World Rugby Trophy in Hong Kong.
 He attended Colorado State University, where he studied Criminal justice, and played for the Colorado State Rams and the Denver Barbarians RFC.
 He was named as Division 1-A Rugby Player of the Week twice while attending CSU.

-U.S. national sevens team
+Club career

+Pinkelman announced his return to the playing field for the 2023 Premier Rugby Sevens campaign, joining the newly formed Pittsburgh Steeltoes franchise in their first season.
+Pinkelman would be named captain of the men's Steeltoes team and would score his first try in his return against the New York Locals at the Eastern Conference Kickoff in Austin, Texas.
+He was named men's Player of the Tournament for the Eastern Conference Finals, leading the Steeltoes to a berth in the 2023 Championship weekend.
+He would miss the Championship due to injury sustained while training for the USA Sevens RAN Qualifier, with Lance Williams replacing him in the team that would ultimately finish runner up to the SoCal Loggerheads.

+He was named Comeback Player of the Year for the 2023 season.
+He also was a finalist for the 2023 Season MVP.

+International career

+United States Sevens

 Pinkelman debuted for the United States sevens team at the 2016 Wellington 7's, and quickly cemented himself in the team with his tireless work rate and expert work at the breakdown.
 Pinkelman was the youngest player selected for the U.S. Olympic men’s rugby team at the 2016 Summer Olympics in Brazil, and started all five matches for the Eagles.